Forty-four graduate from Clarion-Limestone

-STRATTANVILLE — Forty-four students graduated in the annual Clarion-Limestone High School commencement ceremony held outdoors on June 7 at the high school sports complex.
+STRATTANVILLE – Forty-four students graduated in the annual Clarion-Limestone High School commencement ceremony held last Wednesday night, June 7, at the high school sports complex under perfect weather for the outdoor program.

 Future plans for the graduating seniors included continuing their education at colleges and trade schools, entering the workforce, enlisting in the U.S Marines and more.
 A few were still undecided about future plans.